 The timing of presentation varies with the underlying lesion and its dependence upon a patent ductus arteriosus.

 Ductal-dependent lesions, delayed diagnosis, and death — Many critical congenital heart lesions are ductus dependent.
 The affected neonate may not be symptomatic during the birth hospitalization because the ductus arteriosus has not yet closed prior to discharge.
 The magnitude of the failure to detect critical CHD during the first few days of life was demonstrated in a review of 10 studies that reported 30 percent of patients with critical CHD were diagnosed after birth hospitalization discharge .
 The lesions that were not diagnosed prior to discharge were primarily ductal dependent and included coarctation of the aorta (COA), interrupted aortic arch, aortic stenosis, hypoplastic left heart syndrome (HLHS), and transposition of the great arteries.
-Nonductal-dependent cyanotic lesions with potentially only mild desaturation or tachypnea initially, such as truncus arteriosus, tetralogy of Fallot, and total anomalous pulmonary venous connection were also missed.
+Nonductal-dependent cyanotic lesions with potentially only mild desaturation or tachypnea initially, such as truncus arteriosus, tetralogy of Fallot, and total anomalous pulmonary venous connection, were also missed.
 In a subsequent population-based report from the state of Massachusetts of infants born between 2004 and 2009, while the rate of prenatal diagnoses increased over the years of the study, the diagnosis of critical CHD was still delayed until after hospital discharge in 13.8 percent of patients .
 The most common delayed diagnoses were coarctation of the aorta, pulmonary valve stenosis, and tetralogy of Fallot.
 Delayed diagnosis was associated with delivery in a nontertiary care setting and having isolated critical CHD.

 Closure of a patent ductus arteriosus can precipitate rapid clinical deterioration with potentially life-threatening consequences (ie, severe metabolic acidosis, seizures, cardiogenic shock, cardiac arrest, or end-organ injury) .
 The risk for death in infants with ductal-dependent critical CHD who are not diagnosed during the birth hospitalization is illustrated by the following studies: